aliyun/terraform-provider-alicloud/website/docs/r/slb.html.markdown

 The following attributes are exported:

 * `id` - The ID of the load balancer.
-* `name` - The name of the load balancer.
-* `internet` - The internet of the load balancer.
-* `internet_charge_type` - The internet_charge_type of the load balancer.
-* `bandwidth` - The bandwidth of the load balancer.
-* `vswitch_id` - The VSwitch ID of the load balancer.
-Only available on SLB launched in a VPC.
 * `address` - The IP address of the load balancer.
-* `specification` - The specification of the Server Load Balancer instance.

 ## Import

 Load balancer can be imported using the id, e.g.